-- 10. Click OK. - 11.
-If a directory creation error appears, then the directory is not writable.
+10. Click OK.

+- 11. If a directory creation error appears, then the directory is not writable.
 Either change the permissions on an existing directory or create a new directory with the proper permissions (readable and writable by the user running MarkLogic Server, by default daemon on UNIX and the local System user on Windows) and click OK again. - 12.
-The Confirm backup screen appears and lists all the forest selected for back up.
+The Confirm backup screen appears and lists all the forest selected for back up. - 13.
+Click OK to begin the backup immediately, or deselect forests that you do not want to back up.